LudoBermejoES/routing-token/README.md

 - Ensure both Smart Token Routing and Routinglib modules are enabled
 - Check that you're using FoundryVTT v13 or higher
 - Verify the token you're moving is not locked or restricted
+- Check console for "RoutingLib coordinate helper not available" errors

 **❓ Performance issues on large maps**
-- Reduce the "Maximum Path Distance" setting
+- Reduce the "Maximum Path Distance" setting (default: 1000)
-- Disable "Visualize Calculated Paths" for better performance
+- The module uses 50ms debounced calculations to optimize performance
 - Consider updating to a faster system if pathfinding is consistently slow

 **❓ Tokens moving in unexpected ways**
-- Enable debug mode to see pathfinding calculations
+- Enable debug mode to see pathfinding calculations in the console
 - Check for walls or obstacles that might be blocking direct routes
 - Verify your scene's wall configuration is correct
+- The module automatically falls back to direct movement if pathfinding fails

+**❓ Ruler not updating during drag**
+- Ensure the token ruler system is working properly in FoundryVTT
+- Check debug mode for ruler update errors
+- Verify that drag operations are properly triggering pathfinding

 ### Debug Mode

 Enable debug mode in the module settings to see:
-- Real-time pathfinding status
+- Real-time pathfinding status and coordinate calculations
+- Grid and pixel coordinate conversions
-- Calculation times and path costs
+- Path calculation results and fallback behavior
+- Ruler update operations and drag state tracking
-- Console logging of pathfinding operations
+- Console logging of all pathfinding operations
-- Visual overlays showing calculation progress

 ## 🤝 Compatibility